SkylineCommunications/dataminer-docs-connectors/connector/doc/Techex_MWCore.md

 - **Thumbnail Configuration**: Allows you to configure the desired settings for thumbnails retrieval.
 If thumbnails are needed for a low-code app, the path can be updated to `C:\Skyline DataMiner\Webpages\public\TechexMWCoreThumbnails`.

-- **Debug**: Allows you to enable more detailed ***logging*** specifically for statistics data, generating new log files in the specified folder with a rolling window of 2 days and a file size of 10 MB.
+- **Debug**: Allows you to enable more detailed **logging** specifically for statistics data, generating new log files in the specified folder with a rolling window of 2 days and a file size of 10 MB.
 Files are generated in the following format: `{Protocol.ElementName}-statisticslog[{DnsName}].txt`.
 The **Statistics Buffer State** parameter indicates whether DataMiner is struggling to handle the volume and frequency of data being pushed by the TXCore.
-If there are difficulties, the parameter will display ***Overflow***.
-In case of difficulties, the parameter will state Overflow.
+If there are difficulties, the parameter will display *Overflow*.
 For SRM integrations, you can enable the **SRM Information** parameter, making the SRM Resources page and its subpages visible in the element's data layout.

 > [!IMPORTANT]
 > Telemetry data is sent to DataMiner asynchronously.
 To facilitate this, DataMiner establishes a dedicated connection with each TXCore node to receive the necessary telemetry data for streams, sources, and outputs.
-> To prevent issues from excessive data and high frequency rates, the **Techex MWCore DataMiner connector** uses an internal buffer for message processing.
+To prevent issues from excessive data and high frequency rates, the Techex MWCore DataMiner connector uses an **internal buffer** for message processing.
 This buffer can queue up to **10 messages**.
 Any message received after the queue is full will be dropped.
-If **5 consecutive messages** are dropped, the Statistics Buffer State parameter will display ***Overflow***.
-> The parameter will revert to the ***Normal*** state once an incoming message can be successfully added to the queue again.
+If **5 consecutive messages** are dropped, the Statistics Buffer State parameter will display *Overflow*.
+The parameter will revert to the *Normal* state once an incoming message can be successfully added to the queue again.

 ### Devices